 Gifts and Events for Personal Events

-The recognition of faculty, staff, or students for non-work related milestones such as weddings, degree completion, birthdays, and baby showers should be paid for from personal funds.
-Non-work related events and gifts should not involve Georgia Tech business procedures for payment processing, even when personal contributions are collected for such an event or gift.
+The recognition of faculty, staff, or students for milestones not related to work or education, such as weddings, birthdays, and baby showers, should be paid for from personal funds.
+Non- work related events and gifts should not involve Georgia Tech business procedures for payment processing, even when personal contributions are collected for such an event or gift.

 Length of Service Recognition